Numbers Chapter 7 Summary

 Discussion Questions for Numbers, Chapter 7

-1. What does it mean that Moses “anointed and consecrated” (v.1, ESV) the Tabernacle and all there within?
-What task was the tabernacle being set apart for?
-Though worship in the Tabernacle has many differences to Christian worship today, how should we dedicate our time of corporate worship as a local church in light of this passage?
+1. What does it mean that Moses “anointed and consecrated” (v.
+1, ESV) the Tabernacle and all therein?
+What task was the Tabernacle being set apart for?
+Though worship in the Tabernacle has many differences from Christian worship today, how should we dedicate our time of corporate worship as a local church in light of this passage?
 What does that look like, from the individual all the way to the entire local body?

-5. Why were the sacrifices handed on to the priests to offer instead of given directly by the chiefs?
+5. Why were the sacrifices handed over to the priests to offer instead of being given directly by the chiefs?
 Why do we also need someone to go before God on our behalf?
 How is Jesus both our sacrifice and our intercessory priest?
-How do Christians not grow numb to the holiness of God, and continually appreciate that we can approach God through Jesus?
+How do Christians avoid growing numb to the holiness of God and continually appreciate that we can approach God through Jesus?

-7. Why are each of the same offerings repeated in the text, only differing with the day what chief offered it?
-Why was it important to God to individualize the offering, and each one faithful to bring it?
-What are some truths from scripture that we can keep in the forefront of our minds to remind us that the Lord knows and cares about all that we do?
+7. Why are each of the same offerings repeated in the text, only differing with the day that the chief offered it?
+Why was it important to God to individualize the offering, and for each one to be faithful in bringing it?
+What are some truths from Scripture that we can keep in the forefront of our minds to remind us that the Lord knows and cares about all that we do?

-9. The burnt offering, that was to be totally consumed and took the place of the people, was for the general sinfulness of all the people and set them in right relationship with the Lord.
+9. The burnt offering, which was to be totally consumed and took the place of the people, was for the general sinfulness of all the people and set them in a right relationship with the Lord.
 What part of the Christian life does this best correspond to?
-How can each part of the offering be an illustration for someone making the decision to follow Christ?
+How can each part of the offering illustrate someone making the decision to follow Christ?
 If you are a believer, what is your testimony for coming to Jesus?

 10. The sin offering was made on behalf of a specific sin.
 Why was it made here corporately?
 What part of the Christian life might the sin offering best correspond to?
 How might the ordeal and the effort of the sin offering in the Tabernacle inform the ordeal and effort Christians should make in their regular repentance from sin?
 How might you improve how you turn back to the Lord after a certain sin?